 Theatre and film are wondrous exemplars of collegiate working – with imagination, empathy and collaboration fundamental to the ability to participate as practitioner and spectator.
 As the concept of a commercial company is challenged, and the idea of single career for life is long gone, there are learnings here for all of us – whatever our day job.

-Last week, I attended an excellent Springwise debate – The Future of Education: Is the system fit for purpose?
+In Autumn 2019, I attended an excellent Springwise debate – The Future of Education: Is the system fit for purpose?
 Where Al McConville, Bedales, questioned why we continue to train children to be competent users of intellectual orthodoxies, rather than creating environments that encourage exploration and challenge.
 The very impressive Liz Robinson, Big Education, talked to the need to broaden beyond the constraints of academic qualification to embrace the whole child – Head, Heart and Hand.

 This certainly echoes a long held Circus belief that the current curriculum is too narrow – and whereas the private system allows for arts and sports, as well as academic success, the resource squeeze of the state system does not appear to allow the same freedom.
 In this, we fully support STEAM not STEM.
 For us, the role of imagination is as much a lens for comprehension, as a form of expression.
 This is important to all of us – not just as vocational creative skills.
 It represents a way of seeing and being in the world which is surely the right of every child.
 More on this – steamco.org.uk